-No matter how worthwhile the exercise is, one should always keep an eye on changing weather conditions such as snowfalls.
-Heavy snowfall followed by slow warming and rain can lead to the creation of dangerous avalanche conditions.
+No matter how worthwhile the exercise in the nature is, one should always keep an eye on changing weather conditions, which may lead to snowfalls.
+Remember: heavy snowfall followed by slow warming and rain can lead to the creation of dangerous avalanche conditions.

-Cloud formation.
+- Cloud formation.
 Often the size and shape of a cloud can give enough information about forecast weather.
 The thicker the cloud is the more likely it's going to rain.

-Pressure.
+- Pressure.
 Additionally, a reduction in air pressure is also a pointer to oncoming snowfall or rain.

 Therefore, when these three natural phenomenons come up, a storm is inevitable and a hiker should better think twice before venturing out.